 The edible parts are reportedly rich in Vitamins A and C.

-It grows best as a summer annual in moderately humid to humid subtropical and tropical lowland climates, generally in areas with annual lows of 12 to 25 °C, annual highs of 23 to 35 °C and annual rainfall of 1200 to 3500 mm.
-With irrigation, its cultivation can be extended to very low rainfall areas, such as occurs along the Nile River in Egypt.
+It grows best as a summer annual in moderately humid to humid subtropical and tropical lowland climates, generally in areas with annual lows of 12 to 25 °C, annual highs of 22 to 35 °C and annual rainfall of 1200 to 3500 mm.
+With irrigation, its cultivation can be extended to very low rainfall areas, such as occurs along the banks of the Nile River in Egypt.